FAQs About Venous Disease and Varicose Veins

 Compared with other veins in the body, leg veins have the toughest job since they have to carry blood from the bottom of the body up to the heart against the force of gravity and the pressure generated inside of chest and abdomen (coughing, straining, obesity).
 Hence, leg veins endure the most pressure.
 This pressure can be stronger than some genetically weakened one-way vein valves can handle.

 Moderately bulging varicose veins can sometimes occur without any underlying venous reflux.
-In such cases, these veins can be treated alone by any of the effective treatment methods, like sclerotherapy, foam sclerotherapy or microphlebectomy.
+In such cases, your vein doctor can treat these veins alone by any of the effective treatment methods, like sclerotherapy, foam sclerotherapy or microphlebectomy.

 Does exercising help my varicose veins?